 What you’ll want to do is to find an inventory count that lets you fill orders as you receive them, without burning through cash on storage and direct labor.
 It’ll fluctuate with the seasons and many other factors.

 It can be hard to track.
 If you need a hand, Red Stag Fulfillment can point you in the right direction.
-We help eCommerce companies of all sizes, even if they ultimately don’t do business with us.
-Follow us on social for suggestions, use the Contact form at the top of the page for a conversation, or ask for a referral for a 3PL partner that specializes in your product area, size, volume, or other needs.
-We get through this together.
+We help eCommerce companies of all sizes find ideal fulfillment solutions.
+Follow us on social for suggestions, use the Contact form at the top of the page for a conversation.
+You need a 3PL partner that specializes in your product area, size, volume, or other needs, and we are here to help.